Analogue Black Holes in Reactive Molecules

 where $\omega=\sqrt{-\frac1{2}\partial^2_{r_*}V_{\rm BH}(\ell,r_*)|_{r^{\rm max}_*}}$ and $r_{*}^{\rm max}$ is defined via $\partial_{r_*}V_{\rm BH}(\ell,r_*)|_{r^{\rm max}_*}=0$.
 The two linear independent solutions to the Schr\"odinger equation $\hat{H}\psi_{E}(r_{*})=E\psi_{E}(r_{*})$ are $D_{iE/\omega-1/2}\left(i\sqrt{2i\omega }r_{*}\right)$ and $D_{-iE/\omega-1/2}\left(\sqrt{2i\omega }r_{*}\right)$ with $D_{a}(x)$ representing the parabolic cylinder function.
 Here, both $\omega$ and $E$ have the dimension $L^{-2}$.
 The energy and position have been measured from the top of IHO, i.e., $E\rightarrow E-V_{\rm BH*}/2$, $r_*\to r_*-r_*^{\rm max}$.
 By analyzing the asymptotic behavior of $\psi_E(r_*)$ in the limit of $r_{*}\to\pm\infty$, we could extract the scattering matrix

 where $\Gamma(*)$ denotes the Gamma function.
 Therefore, the reflection and transmission rate can be written as

 respectively, which follows a thermal-like distribution.
 The effective temperature $T_{\text{eff}}$ is thus determined by the IHO frequency $\omega$, which is related to the Schwarzschild radius.
+Note that it is a plus sign in the denominator, different from the minus sign in the expression for the Hawking radiation.
 As such, the thermal-like tunneling directly unfolds the mass of BH.
 When $\ell=0$, the effective temperature is written as